kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

   and the whole thing ends up feeling like a giant circle jerk.
 The image I always think about is a giant rooster puffing its chest over and over.
-  I think very highly of the people I'm currently doing work with, so I'm not really impressed by people strutting around because they got a free hoddie, a fat salary, and associate themselves in research with a company email domain; I'm impressed by a legitimate desire to mentor early-career researchers, to share knowledge, guidance and academic rigour;
+  I think very highly of the people I'm currently doing work with, so I'm not really impressed by people strutting around because they got a free hoodie, a fat salary, and associate themselves in research with a company email domain; I'm impressed by a legitimate desire to mentor early-career researchers, to share knowledge, guidance and academic rigour;
   people who are open about and enjoy conversing with and working with others who ask interesting questions.
 And the truth is, those kinds of things can come from *anywhere*, so it's not like only people at X schools (who are most likely to be homogenous-thinking and ask the same *kinds* of questions